devendrakumar-code/scm-assistant-bot/README.md

 **Answer:**

-The suppliers on Supplier Watch List (SWL) status are Dongfeng Castings Co (Supplier ID: SUP-006) and Maghreb Castworks (Supplier ID: SUP-080).
-SWL status limits new POs for these suppliers.
+The Supplier Watch List (SWL) status restricts new Purchase Orders (POs) for suppliers with a Compliance Score below 60.
+The suppliers on SWL status are:
+Dongfeng Castings Co (SUP-006) with a Compliance Score of 85 Maghreb Castworks (SUP-080) with a Compliance Score of 66 However, it appears that only Maghreb Castworks has a Compliance Score below 60 is not true, Dongfeng Castings Co has a score above 60.
+Only Maghreb Castworks (SUP-080) is actually on SWL.

 ### Q5.
 Which product category has the highest average defect rate and does it exceed the Tier-2 limit?